carolyn-hanrahan/Ecological_Genomics/PopGenomics/PopulationGenomics_Notebook.md

   - Assess our previously assembled de novo transcriptome assembly using Trinity.
 Start mapping reads and quantifying abundance simultaneously using Salmon.

+## Entry 10: 2023-10-11:

+- Transcriptomics DAY 2.
+- Copepod study
+  - effect of environment of Genetic Evolution
+  - signature of physiological adaptation in F2, F4, F11...
+  - does the gene response in a given environment depend on the generation?
+We will conduct a statistical test for interaction between environmental conditions and generation.
+  - Interaction between environment and generation

+- Today we are...
+   - cleaning the raw sequence data
+   - generating and annotating a de novo reference transcriptome